Therapy Business Or Hobby? How To Make A Living originally published May 2015, updated 1st Sept 2020

 No 7: You Have Worked Out Your Perfect Price Point.
 Choose a price-point that suits your ideal clients and represents your level of expertise.
 Remember pricing has to match what your ideal clients and soul clients will pay.
 Every single type of business, product, or service is totally different.
 If you are just starting out I think introductory offers are a great way to build up your experience, get testimonials, and get people talking about what you’re offering.

 No 8.
 Your Holistic Business Or Clinic Is In The Perfect Location To Attract Enough Clients.
 If your holistic business is in the wrong location?
 Or you are trying to sell to the wrong location or wrong clients?
-You will constant struggle to survive.
-This is not just about a physical location but online location.
+You will constantly struggle to survive.
+This is not just about a physical location but an online location.
 I see many new therapists spending most of their time trying to sell their therapy services in Facebook groups that are full of other therapists.
-Holistic or spiritual groups are not usually where your ideal audience hangs out unless you are a highly experienced teacher who’s audience is healers.
+Holistic or spiritual groups are not usually where your ideal audience hangs out.
+Unless of course, you are a highly experienced teacher whose audience is less experienced healers.
 Know your ideal client and hang out in the groups or places they hang out.

 No 10.
 You Know Who Your Ideal Clients Are.
 I had a male hypnotherapist who believed his ideal clients were polished high-end executive women who wanted to lose weight.
 Now, this lovely gentleman had weight challenges himself which he hadn’t completely resolved.
 He didn’t spend much attention on his appearance and had no connection or experience of working with high-end female executives.
 DO YOU THINK that these executive women were his IDEAL Clients?
 Who we want as clients and who we are a perfect fit for can be very different.
 If your product or service does not match the needs or expectations of your prospective clients you are unlikely to get the sale.
 Your Ideal Client should be someone you understand, know and be sure you can help.